Learning to Discover Iterative Spectral Algorithms: Extended Discussion of Numerical Experiments on Real-World Eigenproblems and Linear Systems

-Here, we provide a detailed description of the experimental setup used in the evaluation presented in~\cref{sec:experiments}, along with additional results and analysis.
-This includes absolute and relative performance of our discovered preconditioning methods, sensitivity to spectral probe quality, and comparisons with state of the art Chebyshev preconditioning.
+We provide a detailed description of the experimental setup used in the evaluation in~\cref{sec:experiments}, together with additional results and analysis.
+This includes absolute and relative performance of our discovered preconditioning methods, sensitivity to spectral probe quality, and comparisons with state-of-the-art Chebyshev preconditioning.

-\paragraph{Experimental setting.} We consider a computational regime where memory and communication are constrained: storing large Krylov bases is impractical, and each outer Krylov iteration is relatively expensive due to global inner product computation.
-In this setting, acceleration is commonly achieved via polynomial preconditioning, which uses short recurrences that avoid inner products and large basis storage.